Over-fertilization of the seas

 This assumption, however, now appears to be too simplistic.
 Continuing experiments and observations show that multiple factors acting in concert are often responsible for limiting plant growth.
 Experts call this phenomenon co-limitation.
 Eutrophication can only be combated successfully if both phosphate and nitrogen are reduced.
 However, this is fraught with difficulty, primarily because nitrogen released by agricultural activity is not easily contained.
 This is also true of nitrogen released into the atmosphere by the burning of natural gas, oil or coal.
 Eutrophication is therefore likely to continue to occur in coastal waters in the future.

-One example of a strongly eutrophic area is the German Bight.
-In the 1980s the oxygen concentration in its deep waters dropped to alarming levels.
-At the same time an increase in primary productivity in the form of enhanced algal growth was observed in the Wadden Sea.
+time an increase in primary productivity in the form of enhanced algal growth was observed in the Wadden Sea.
 Seagrass, a plant that is the foundation for a unique habitat in the North Sea and Wadden Sea, disappeared.
 It was displaced by an excessive proliferation of green algae.
 All over the world, bays with limited water exchange are affected by eutrophication because nutrients are not effectively dispersed.
 These include Tokyo Bay, Long Island Sound in the USA, the Baltic Sea, and several of the fjords in Norway.

 Eutrophication with an excessive growth of phytoplankton has also been observed in some areas in the Mediterranean Sea, such as the north-eastern Adriatic Sea or the bay at Athens.
 The Gulf of Mexico is a special case: here the Mississippi River discharges such a large volume of nutrients that an extensive low-oxygen area has formed along the coast.